aledivu/drupal8-cnb/README.md

-# drupal7-demo
+# drupal8-cnb

-This is now Drupal 8
+This a repository for Drupal 8 to be used with the PHP Cloud Native Buildpacks and kpack